dpanfilyonok/Brahma.FSharp/docsSrc/How_Tos/Doing_A_Thing.md

-# How To do this specific thing
+# How To Install Brahma